Mainspring Conservation Trust

 • Contact

-Invasive Plant Basket-Making Class: Melon Style
+Invasive Plant Basket-Making Class: Coil Style in Franklin

-When: September 23, 2025 @ 4:00 pm
+When: November 4, 2025 @ 5:00 pm

 Previous Melon Basket workshop participant Pan constructs the foundation of her basket alongside completed examples from instructor Jeff.
+No

 Turn invasive, nonnative plants into functional art!